ESG, CSR, Sustainability Reporting – What’s the Difference?

 With mandatory disclosure regulation set to take effect within the next three years in many major economies, sustainability reporting has become necessary but also easier.
 There are many greenhouse gas accounting standards (for example, Greenhouse Gas Protocol), organisations (for example, SASB and ISSB), as well as carbon accounting products (for example, our tool Connect Report) outlining the best GHG accounting practises and tools for GHG emissions disclosure.

-It’s undoubtedly great news that more and more organisations are reporting their corporate emissions data, however, there is no standard nor a blueprint that companies could follow when disclosing their reports.
+It’s undoubtedly great news that more and more organisations are reporting their corporate emissions data.
+However, there is no standard nor a blueprint that companies could follow when disclosing their reports.

 Until now, businesses all over the world have been reporting their emissions in a magnitude of ways, following several different reporting structures.
-Each type of report has its upsides and downsides but they all aim to appease stakeholders, meet legal requirements and improve their perception.
+Each type of report has its upsides and downsides.
+But, they all aim to appease stakeholders, meet legal requirements and improve their perception.

 Some of these reporting types are: